 Deena (left) goes to every one of Hannah's performances with TUIB, Yale's folksinging group.
 Over the years, she's learned the words to all their songs.

 Deena and Danny (below) are involved in the Yale Hunger and Homelessness Action Project.

 Richard.
-Danny, and Mark go sledding on the big hill by the Divinity School during
+Danny, and Mark go sledding on the Divinity